datajoint/datajoint-github-page/_posts/2015-05-05-enteringdata.md

 layout: post
 title: 'Entering data'
 tags: ['tutorial','matlab','python','help']
-summary: 'How to insert data in tables.'
+summary: 'How to insert data in tables'
 ---

+## Matlab

-One can insert tuples into tables from MATLAB scripts using the `insert` command of a [base relvar](base relvars).
+One can insert tuples into tables from MATLAB scripts using the `insert` command of a [base relvar]({% post_url 2015-05-05-baserelvars %}).

 For example, insert information about an animal from the MATLAB command line.